-If you pay the self-employment tax, you must pay the full 15.3% to cover both the employee and the employer portions.
-However, you can claim an above-the-line tax deduction as an adjustment to income for one-half of this amount.
+You must pay the full 15.3% to cover both the employee and the employer portions.
+But you can claim an above-the-line tax deduction as an adjustment to income for half of this amount.

 Who Is Exempt From FICA Taxes?

-An exemption from Social Security and Medicare taxes applies to non-immigrant students, scholars, teachers, researchers, and trainees (including medical interns) who are temporarily present in the United States in F-1, J-1, M-1, or Q-1 status, as long as they remain non-residents for federal income tax purposes.
+An exemption from Social Security and Medicare taxes applies to non-immigrant students, scholars, teachers, researchers, and trainees (including medical interns) who are temporarily present in the United States on F-1, J-1, M-1, or Q-1 visas as long as they remain nonresidents for federal income tax purposes.

-The exemption also applies to any period in which a foreign student is in "practical training" or other off-campus employment allowed by U.S. Citizenship and Immigration Services (USCIS).
+The exemption also applies to any period during which a foreign student is in "practical training" or other off-campus employment allowed by U.S. Citizenship and Immigration Services (USCIS).

-Non-immigrants on F-1, J-1, M-1, or Q-1 visas can claim refunds for their share of these taxes withheld from their paychecks as long as they qualify as non-resident alien taxpayers and they're in "substantial compliance" with their visas.
+Non-immigrants on F-1, J-1, M-1, or Q-1 visas can claim refunds for their share of these taxes withheld from their paychecks as long as they qualify as nonresident alien taxpayers.
+They must be in "substantial compliance" with their visas.
 They can't have been physically present in the U.S. for more than five years.
-Those who become resident aliens must start paying Social Security and Medicare taxes.
+Those who become resident aliens must begin paying Social Security and Medicare taxes.

 Employees of foreign governments who hold A-visas are also exempt from FICA withholding, as are crew members of ships or aircraft who are present in the country on D-visas.
-Ships and aircraft in these situations must be foreign vessels owned by a foreign employer.
+The ships and aircraft in these situations must be foreign vessels owned by foreign employers.

 Who Can Get a Refund for FICA Overpayment?

-If you overpay your FICA taxes, you are entitled to a refund of the excess amount.
+You are entitled to a refund of the excess amount if you overpay your FICA taxes.

 You might overpay if:

 - You aren't subject to these taxes, but they were withheld from your pay.

 - You didn't owe FICA taxes, but you made estimated tax payments.

 - You calculated your estimated payments incorrectly.

 - Your total income from two different employers is over the wage base, but both employers withheld FICA taxes.

-While the percentages withheld for FICA tax might sound small, they can amount to a large payment.
-For example, if you are refunded 7.65% of a $50,000 salary, you will get $3,825 back.
+The percentages withheld for FICA tax might sound small.
+But they can amount to a large payment.
+You'd get $3,825 back if you're refunded 7.65% of a $50,000 salary.